 DON JUAN

 On the contrary, I am talking about deepening the pleasures of everyday life.
 With the Much-at-Once the spirit is nourished, enlivened.
-We are eager to live.
+Have I not made that clear?
+With it, we are eager to live!
 Eager to realize our most noble possibilities, the pursuit for which you have only contempt.
-But, truthfully, dear friend, I am as weary of this discussion as are the three of you.
+But, truthfully, my dear old friend, I am as weary of this discussion as are the three of you.
 I see no reason to not take my leave.

 DEVIL pulls DON JUAN to the side.